Interaction-aware Kalman Neural Networks for Trajectory Prediction: Methodology

 \subsection{Loss Function}

-The loss function of architecture IaKNN (\textbf{Interaction}$_{\{\mathcal{W}, b\}}$, \textbf{Motion}, and \textbf{Filter}$_{\{\mathcal{W}, b\}}$) is defined as the sum of displacement error of prior estimation $\hat{\mathcal{S}}$ of dynamic trajectories and ground truth $G$ over all time steps and agents, as follows.
+The loss function of IaKNN (\textbf{Interaction}$_{\{\mathcal{W}, b\}}$, \textbf{Motion}, and \textbf{Filter}$_{\{\mathcal{W}, b\}}$) is defined as the sum of displacement error of \emph{Posteriori} estimation $\hat{\mathcal{S}}$ of dynamic trajectories and ground truth $G$ over all time steps and agents, as follows.

 where $G^i_t$ means the ground truth of the future trajectory of $i$-th agent at the start timestamp $t$.
 Noth that $L'$ is the observation time horizon as defined in the above.